SoftwareDefinedBuildings/BearLoc/bearloc/doc/rest.rst

 **Return Data**

-Return data is an JSON object with keys **"reported"** and **"accepted"**. "reported" has a number value indicating the number of events reported, and "accepted" has a number value indicating the number of events accepted.
+Return data is an one-element JSON Array of :ref:`an event JSON object with type "data reception" <data-reception>`.

 **Example Request**